CrimsonChin/BrianDuckCMD/README.md

 BrianDuck is your regular, everyday, hardworking duck.
 By day he sits eating bread and looking cute at the pond.
 By night he's a carpenter, crafting fine furniture - all from memory.
 Brian the Duck is a simple creature and he needs a little direction getting around his work ship.
 Can you help him out?

 ## Commands
-BrianDuck was inspired by Brainf-ck...
-So there are a few similarities in the syntax and their operations.
-Be warned they **aren't** the same.
+BrianDuck was inspired by Brainf-ck.
+There are a few similarities in the syntax and their operations.
+BUT Be warned they **aren't** the same.

 Command | Description |
 --- | --- |